 Rufus featuring Chaka Khan

 Stevie Wonder, an early fan, crafted their breakthrough hit “Tell Me Something Good,” from which Rufus and Khan made an unabashed simulation of sex without uttering a single naughty word.
 Subsequent hits such as “Sweet Thing,” “Once You Get Started,” and “At Midnight (My Love Will Lift You Up)” reinforced the muscular, fluid soulfulness the group retained through lineup changes.
-The live album Stompin’ At The Savoy featuring the studio single “Ain’t Nobody,” a percolating instant classic, captured its effortless, joyful virtuosity that closed their recording career with another Grammy win.
+Their live album Stompin’ At The Savoy, featuring the studio single “Ain’t Nobody,” captured its effortless, joyful virtuosity that closed their recording career with another Grammy win.

-Inspired by awe-inspiring female artists like Aretha Franklin and Joni Mitchell, Khan, in her work with Rufus and later as a solo artist, remains one of the mightiest and most influential voices around.
-It is impossible to imagine today’s streetwise but sensual hip-hop-soul diva without Khan; her influence allowed Mary J. Blige, another ardent fan, to forge the template, paving the way for other formidable women from Erykah Badu to Janelle Monae.
-To listen to any of Rufus and Chaka Khan’s recordings is to hear songs that have endured for decades and continue to inspire fellow artists and fans alike.
+Inspired by pioneering female artists like Aretha Franklin and Joni Mitchell, Khan remains one of the mightiest and most influential voices around.
+It is impossible to imagine today’s streetwise but sensual hip-hop-soul divas without Khan; her influence allowed Mary J. Blige, another ardent fan, to forge the template, paving the way for other formidable women from Erykah Badu to Janelle Monae.
+The recordings of Rufus and Chaka Khan have endured for decades and continue to inspire fellow artists and fans alike.

 “Tell Me Something Good,” Rags To Rufus (1974) • “Once You Get Started,” Rufusized (1974) • “Sweet Thing,” Rufus Featuring Chaka Khan (1975) • “Hollywood,” Ask Rufus (1977) • Do You Love What You Feel,” Masterjam (1979) • “Ain’t Nobody,” Stompin’ At The Savoy – Live (1983)